Hilzu/create-ts-node/README.md

 Tests written with [Node.js test runner][node-test] are also included.
 Everything is configured to work together out of the box and using modern conventions.

+Latest stable Node.js features are utilized to provide a good starting point for new projects and to minimize the need for external dependencies.
+This template does not include any framework or library, only the necessary tools to run, build and test the application.

 EcmaScript modules are used instead of CommonJS to align with the future of JavaScript and Node.js.
 This allows to natively use `import` and `export` statements and top-level `await`.